 A paint scraper and stiff brush work best.

-It’ makes a bit of a mess so be prepared, execute this step on the lawn.
+It makes a bit of a mess, so be prepared and execute this step on the lawn.

-Allow the mower to dry out completely, (you may need to come back to this step later).
-Turn the mower over once more, spray the underside of the deck with WD40, this will protect against rust and dampness over the winter months.
+Allow the mower to dry out completely (you may need to come back to this step later).
+Turn the mower over once more, and spray the underside of the deck with WD40; this will protect against rust and dampness over the winter months.
 Take care not to spray any belts or pulleys directly.